PayBreak/retailer-integration-guide/_includes/v4/notifications.md

 ```

 - Additional information can be retrieved using the [Get Application](api/#get-an-application) API call.
-- For HTML form based integration *Application ID* could be linked to order using any received notification as any other communication with etika is based on *Application ID*.

 ### Handling Notifications
 It's important to note that by default, plain PHP, and some frameworks - including wordpress will _not_ parse the POST data when it's not sent through a form.
 You need to use PHP to manually extract the data from the raw response: